Gear Care & Repair

 STEP 2: Rinse the lens in hot water.

-STEP 3: Apply an anti-fog spray to the inside lens surface.
+STEP 3: Apply Anti-Fog Spray to the inside lens surface.
 Spray it on the lens, ensuring you give the lens a nice even coating.
 Feel free to move the lens around to ensure an even application.

 STEP 4: Rinse the solution from the lens with water.